CS1000/VisualNetstat/README.md

  - IP2Location DB5 or higher (geolocation)
  - enough RAM for script execution (binary DB alone is ~50MB)

-Tested on Linux, but Windows code should also run.
+Tested on Linux and Windows, but `netstat` on Windows finishes slower.

 Fast build for the IP2Location contest in the last hour.
 Nightly addon: Trace Route for *NIX users on netstat listing.